ChainAgnostic/CAIPs/CAIPs/caip-261.md

 ```

 ### Trust Management

 Initially, issued trust assertions should be properly persisted to ensure their availability according to the use-case.
 Subsequently, as trust between peers evolves over time, this proposal outlines a method for managing the entire lifecycle of these assertions, encompassing their creation, update, and eventual revocation.

-#### Trust Peristance
+#### Trust Persistance

-Trust Assertions issued by peers are composing a verifiable trust graph that can be consumed for trustless reputation-based use cases.
-To fulfill its purpose, these assertions SHOULD be persisted using mechanisms that meet these properties relative to the use-case:
+Trust Assertions issued by peers compose into a verifiable trust graph that can be consumed for trustless reputation-based use cases.
+To fulfill its purpose, these assertions SHOULD be persisted using mechanisms that provide these properties relative to the requirements of a given use-case:

-- Security,
+- Security
-- Data integrity,
+- Data integrity
-- Data ownership,
+- Data ownership
-- Interoperabiltiy,
+- Interoperabiltiy
-- Scalability,
+- Scalability
-- Censorship resistance,
+- Censorship resistance
-- Sustainability.
+- Sustainability

 #### Trust Update

 When an issuer needs to update a trust assertion, they simply generate a new assertion containing the revised information.
-This new assertion, when issued, will supersede any previous assertions of the same type, issued by the same entity, and pertaining to the same subject.
+This new assertion, when issued, MUST supersede any previous assertions of the same type, issued by the same entity, and pertaining to the same subject, for the purposes of trust calculation, even if superseded records are persisted for some other purpose.
-Consequently, the most recent assertion effectively replaces the older ones in the context of the trust graph, ensuring that the trust information remains current and accurate.

 #### Trust Revocation

-When an issuer decides to revoke a previously issued trust assertion, they should generate a new assertion that includes a 'credentialStatus' attribute, with a 'statusPurpose' set to 'revocation'.
+When an issuer decides to revoke a previously issued trust assertion without replacing it, they should generate a new assertion that includes a `credentialStatus` attribute, with a `statusPurpose` set to `revocation`.
 This new assertion should explicitly reference the assertion being revoked.
 By doing so, the system and its participants can easily identify the revocation status of any assertion, ensuring the trust graph remains accurate and up-to-date with the current trust relationships.

 **Revocation of trust assertion:**

 ```json
 "@context": ["https://www.w3.org/2018/credentials/v1"],
 "type": ["VerifiableCredential", "PeerTrustCredential"],